-Based on ARR of \$56.9 million and Professional services backlog of \$33.1 million, the Company's management believes that quarterly services revenue (including SaaS, maintenance and support and professional services revenue) ranging between \$27.0 million and \$28.0 million per quarter can be sustained in the short term.
+Based on ARR of \$59.5 million and Professional services backlog of \$29.5 million, the Company's management believes that quarterly services revenue (including SaaS, maintenance and support and professional services

 Strategically, the Company continues to focus its efforts on the most likely opportunities within its existing vertical markets and customer base.
 The Company also currently offers subscription-based licensing, hosting services, modular sales and implementations and enhanced payment terms to promote revenue growth.
 We see continued market appetite for subscription-based SaaS licensing.
-To the extent our bookings continue to shift from perpetual license to SaaS, and considering that license revenue is typically recognized up front while SaaS revenue is recognized over the contract period, revenue and operating profit will be impacted in the medium term and this could be material.
+To the extent our bookings continue to shift from perpetual license to SaaS, and considering that license revenue is typically recognized up front while SaaS revenue is recognized over the contract period, revenue and operating profit will be impacted in the medium term.